May 16 2007 Summer Tip #3 (Checked Nov 21 2019)

 - Assess non-organic chemical reactions using the periodic charts of the elements.

-An advanced tip follows that focuses on developing an assessment plan for your online course that balances the need to assess objective core knowledge with significant work products that you can be relatively certain are completed by the enrolled students.
+An advanced tip follows that focuses on developing an assessment plan for your online course that balances the need to assess objective core knowledge with significant work products.

 Advanced Tip – Developing an Assessment Plan — A Focus on Work Products

-When planning your online course, it is wise to step back and take a fresh look at how you plan on assessing your students’ learning.
-Given the special environment and tools of the online space, a best practice in assessing online learning is to design assessment that is ongoing and that includes multiple points of assessment.
+When planning your online course, it is wise to step back and take a fresh look at how to assess your students’ learning.
+As always, a best practice is to design assessment that is (1) ongoing and that (2) includes multiple points of assessment.

-The usual steps in designing any course generally proceed in this fashion: develop the course learning outcomes, then the learning units and activities, and finally the assessment(s).
-This development strategy sometimes results in weak assessment designs that assess the learning activities rather than the learning outcomes.
+The steps in designing a course usually proceeds as follows: (1) develop the course learning outcomes, (2) plan the learning units and activities, and finally (3) the assessment(s).
+This approach sometimes results in weak assessment designs that assess the learning activities rather than the learning outcomes.

-Here is a way to strengthen your assessment plans.
+Here is a way to strengthen your assessment.

-You may wish to use a worksheet such as the following to map your assessments directly to each learning outcome.
+You may find a worksheet such as the following helpful in mapping your assessments directly to each learning outcome.

 Worksheet for Mapping Learning Outcomes, Strategies and Assessment Products